 9. Microsoft Office integration

 SharePoint 2007 integrated with Office 2003/2007 to some extent, however that integration got a lot tigher with SharePoint 2010 and Office 2010.
 Working with documents is now a more seamless experience, and there is better integration with Outlook and PowerPoint than in the previous version.
 Also I love how SharePoint connects with Visio, InfoPath, and SharePoint Workspace.
+It is thus important to maintain an update of all your software.
+Don’t Miss out on great software deals that could be available online to update and bring in new software to maintain your integrated and harmonious workflow.

 10. The SharePoint Community!